Jonastjep/NeuralNetworkBinaryConversion/README.md

 ######################### HOW TO USE THIS PROGRAM #########################

 INTRO:
-This Neural Network learns to convert three digit binary to decimal (so from 0 to 8).
+This Neural Network learns to convert three* bit binary to decimal (so from 0 to 7).
 The library was designed to make it easy to create Neural networks for other purposes and the basic structure of NeuralNetworkFinal.py is made to be easily modified (adding layers, neurones, changing learning rate, etc...) so that it can played with and test different combinations.
 The following